-• Being prescribed an opioid medicines does not necessarily mean you are reaching the end of your life.
+- Being prescribed an opioid does not always mean you are nearing the end of life.
+These medicines are used for many types of pain.

 Codeine

 Codeine comes in different strengths.
-You may have used it before, as low doses can be bought without a prescription.
+You may have taken it before – low doses are available without a prescription.

 Tramadol

-Tramadol can be more effective than codeine for some people so your doctor or nurse may prescribe it to you.
+Tramadol can work better than codeine for some people.
+Your doctor or nurse may prescribe it if they think it will be more helpful for your pain.

-You can take one or two tablets, up to four times a day.
+It is usually prescribed as 50mg capsules.
+You can take one or two capsules, up to four times a day.
+Always follow the instructions from your doctor or nurse.

-• Opioids can also make you feel drowsy.
-This can happen when you first start taking them and often wears off after a few days.
-If you are still feeling drowsy after a few days, let your doctor or nurse know.
+- Opioids can also make you feel drowsy or sleepy, especially when you first start taking them.
+This usually improves after a few days.
+If you still feel drowsy after that, let your doctor or nurse know.
+You might be taking the medicine too often or the dose may be too high.

-• Opioids can make you feel sick or nauseous.
-This often settles down after a few days, but your doctor or nurse may prescribe you an anti-sickness tablet to help relieve this.
+- Some people feel sick or nauseous, especially in the beginning.
+This often settles after a few days.
+If it doesn’t, your doctor or nurse may prescribe you anti-sickness medicine to help relieve this.

-If you have any questions about the medicine(s) you have been prescribed, or if you think your medicines are not helping, please talk to your doctor or nurse, or contact the Enhanced Supportive Care team.
+If you have any questions about your pain relief, or if it’s not helping with your pain, talk to your doctor, nurse, or the Enhanced Supportive Care team.
+They are there to help you feel as comfortable as possible.

 Tel: 020 3447 8663